-The WAN IP address is an IP address for the NBG6818, which makes it accessible from an outside network.
-It is used by the NBG6818 to communicate with other devices in other networks.
-It can be static (fixed) or dynamically assigned by the ISP each time the NBG6818 tries to access the Internet.
+The WAN IP address is an IP address for the NBG7815, which makes it accessible from an outside network.
+It is used by the NBG7815 to communicate with other devices in other networks.
+It can be static (fixed) or dynamically assigned by the ISP each time the NBG7815 tries to access the Internet.

-If your ISP assigns you a static WAN IP address, they should also assign you the subnet mask and DNS server IP address(es) (and a gateway IP address if you use the Ethernet or ENET ENCAP encapsulation method).
+If your ISP assigns you a static WAN IP address, they should also assign you the subnet mask and DNS server IP addresses (and a gateway IP address if you use the Ethernet).